 Official Website: www.wildlife.gov.my

-work hiking in the jungle) and food for your trip, as none is available
+You will need to take all your own drinking water (it's really hot work hiking in the jungle so take more than you'll think you need) and food for your trip, as none is available inside the reservation.

 Some shoes with decent grip.

-A good idea would also to bring some spare dry clothes if you are travelling back to Georgetown on the bus.
-Being wet on the very cold A/C bus for an hour or so is really unpleasant!
+A good idea would also to bring some spare dry clothes if you are travelling back to Georgetown on the bus (being wet on the very cold A/C bus for an hour or so is really unpleasant!).

 Visit our Penang National Park Photos page for more pictures from around the park.